Qrawroar/Yumi/Lakera.ai/Gandalf-Lakera.md

 So ya I surrender :( Be right back!!

 > Day 2
-> I feel tiring for this been 30mins more asking and still i havent crack it lol
+> I feel tired after this.
+It’s been more than 30 minutes of asking, and I still haven’t cracked it lol.
+> Two hours have passed, so I decided to take a different approach and ask Gandalf.
+Since it is powered by GPT-3, I decided to attack the model instead by trying to crack it through prompts. so ya spending more time studying the models...
+>

 **Password:** ` `